beringresearch/lab/docs/source/index.rst

     Lab is in active development and the current version of Lab is a beta release.
 This means that APIs and storage formats are subject to breaking change.

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1
   :caption: User Guide:

   Quickstart <quickstart>
+  Core concepts <concepts>
   Command Line Interface <cli>
-  Logging <logging>
+  Tracking API <logging>

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1
   :caption: Functionality:

-  Core concepts <concepts>
   Working with Jupyter Notebooks <notebook>
   Model repository <push>

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1
   :caption: Applications:

   Examples <auto_examples/index>